lauri-elias/spektre-protocol/CANON_INDEX.md

 Reality exists only at the point of observation.

-Past and future are internal simulations.
+- Past = internal reconstruction
+- Future = internal simulation

 All valid action originates in the present state.

 This canon prevents decision-making based on imagined futures or reconstructed pasts.